Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Introduction

-To examine this research question, we conducted a survey at a major German university.
-A diverse sample of students and university employees (N = 526) answered questions about their experiences with the university’s customized LLMaaS chatbot and with ChatGPT (the most widely used LLM chatbot among German students \cite{vonGarrelMayer2025}).
-We measured trust, privacy concerns, cautious behavior toward LLM hallucinations, experienced LLM hallucinations, and sustainability-aware AI usage.
-Our main analyses focus on a within-subject subsample of participants (n = 116) who regularly use both systems, allowing direct comparison of user perceptions and behaviors across the two platforms.
+In this work, we examine if customized LLMaaS are perceived and used differently compared to commercially available alternatives.
+We draw on the TrAM \cite{schlicker2025trustworthiness} to theorize on the alignment (or misalignment) between users' perception of a customized LLMaaS and the system's actual characteristics, thereby answering the following research question: \begin{list}{}{\leftmargin=0pt \rightmargin=0pt \itemsep=0.3\baselineskip \topsep=0.3\baselineskip} \item \fcolorbox{green!75!black}{green!5!white}{\parbox{0.95\linewidth}{\textbf{RQ:} How do users' trust, perception, and usage differ comparing a university's customized LLMaaS chatbot and a commercially available LLM chatbot?}} \end{list} To examine this research question, we conducted a survey-based field study at a major German university.
+A diverse sample of students and university employees (N = 526) answered questions about their experiences with the university’s customized LLMaaS chatbot and ChatGPT (the most widely used LLM chatbot among German students \cite{vonGarrelMayer2025}).
+We measured trust, privacy concerns, cautious behavior toward LLM hallucinations, perceived LLM hallucinations, and sustainability-aware AI usage.
+Our main analyses focus on a within-subject subsample of participants (n = 116) who regularly used both systems, allowing direct comparison of user perceptions and behaviors across the two platforms.

-Our primary contributions are: \begin{enumerate} \item We show that participants indicate greater trust, higher perceived privacy and less experienced LLM hallucinations with their university's customized LLMaaS chatbot compared to ChatGPT. \item Drawing on the TrAM framework \cite{schlicker2025trustworthiness}, we demonstrate that customizations can serve as cues influencing users' perceptions and behavior toward LLMaaS chatbots. \item We extend research on calibrated trust by broadening the concept of calibration to include privacy and hallucinations, demonstrating their relevance in an actual academic LLMaaS use-case. \item We provide organizations and developers with practical recommendations regarding the deployment and customizations of LLMaaS chatbots to support their informed, safe and sustainable use. \end{enumerate}
+Our primary contributions are: \begin{enumerate} \item We show that participants indicate greater trust, higher perceived privacy and less perceived LLM hallucinations with their university's customized LLMaaS chatbot compared to ChatGPT. \item Drawing on the TrAM framework \cite{schlicker2025trustworthiness}, we theorize that customizations of LLMaaS serve as cues that could be the reason for differences in users' perceptions and behavior toward LLMaaS chatbots compared to commercially available LLM chatbots. \item We extend research on calibrated trust by broadening the concept of calibration to include privacy and hallucinations, demonstrating their relevance in an actual academic LLMaaS use-case. \item We provide organizations and developers with practical recommendations regarding the deployment and customizations of LLMaaS chatbots to support their informed, safe and sustainable use. \end{enumerate}